2szymonseweryn0-code/Client-Server-Architectures-Coursework/README.md

 # Client-Server-Architectures-Coursework
 1. JAX-RX Resource class lifecycle and thread safety.

-In Jax-rs the lifecycle of a resource class is created for each HTTP request, but this can depend on it' implementation and configuration.
+In Jax-rs the lifecycle of a resource class is created for each HTTP request, but this can depend on its implementation and configuration.
 In some cases the same example can be used accross multiple requests for efficiency.
 This matters because if a single instance is shared, then any shared data like static HashMap or ArrayList can be accessed by multiple requests at the same time.
 This can lead to problems such as race conditions or inconsistent data.
-For example, two requests coulf try to update the same map at once, causing unexpected behaviour.
+For example, two requests could try to update the same map at once, causing unexpected behaviour.
 Because of this, in-memory data structures need to be managed carefully, and thread-safe alternatives or synchronisation may be required.

 2. Importance of HATEOAS in APIs